 Soft Particles fade out near intersections with other SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary geometry.
 This looks much nicer, but it’s more expensive to compute (more complex pixel shaders), and only works on platforms that support depth textures.
-Furthermore, you have to use Deferred Shading or Legacy Deferred Lighting rendering pathThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+Furthermore, you have to use Deferred Shading or Legacy Deferred Lighting rendering pathThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary, or make the camera render depth textures from scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info